klauxius/Openshape/openshape/MULTI_STEP_TASK_MANAGEMENT.md

 ### 1. Task Creation and Execution
 When the agent receives a complex request (like "make a table", "create a chair", "build a house"), it automatically:
 1. Creates a multi-step task using the `create_multi_step_task` tool
-2. Immediately begins executing each step in sequence
+2. Immediately begins executing each step in sequence using the `execute_task_step` tool for guidance
+3. Uses appropriate CAD tools (create_cube, create_cylinder, etc.) to perform each step
-3. Marks each step as completed as it finishes
+4. Marks each step as completed using `complete_task_step` as it finishes
-4. Continues until the entire task is complete
+5. Continues until the entire task is complete

 The agent will NOT stop after creating the task - it will execute all steps automatically.
+The `create_multi_step_task` tool now includes execution instructions to guide the agent.

 ```javascript
 {